Just Stalking

 Welcome to Just Stalking: Maryland Stalking Resources and Awareness

-The goal of this site is to enable victims, bystanders, and providers, to see the "red flags," earlier, so victims can receive help promptly, by employing the tangible tips and strategies outlined throughout the site.
-We provide resources for those managing a stalker to find solutions.
-Finally, we identify strategies for those in positions of power to address stalking from a policy position.
+Our goal is to enable victims, bystanders, and providers, to feel empowered to report their stalking experiences earlier, so that victims can receive help promptly by employing the tangible tips and strategies outlined throughout the site.
+In addition to resources for those managing stalking, we provide support and advocacy for policymakers to address stalking.

 See: Just Quick steps